Sebastian-Placzek/Car_price/README.md

 # Car_price
+In this project database have a lot of interesting features, but they have to be prepared.
-Cleaning database, preparing data to predictions, ml models
+PLAN : Cleaning database, preparing data to predictions, ml models.